Azure/open-service-broker-azure/docs/quickstart-minikube.md

       --set azure.clientSecret=$env:AZURE_CLIENT_SECRET
     ```

+    Note: to install OSBA with experimental modules enabled, use the `--set modules.minStability=experimental` argument.

 1. Check on the status of Open Service Broker for Azure by running the
     following command and checking that every pod is in the `Running` state.
     You may need to wait a few minutes, rerunning the command until all of the